aditosoftware/nodepki-docker/README.md

 * api.cert.pem and api.key.pem are the certificate files from the host directory ./data/nodepki/mypki/apicert/
 * "nodepki" resolves to the NodePKI docker container, which exposes ports 8080, 5000 and 2560.

+Fit the above Nginx configuration to your environment.

 ## Start Docker container

     sudo docker-compose up

+You can start the container in background mode by attaching the ``` -d``` flag

+### Stop Docker container

+    sudo docker-compose stop

 ## Using the integrated Web-based GUI client "NodePKI Webclient"

 Visit https://ca.adito.local/webclient/ and login with the account which was created via the docker-compose environment variables in the beginning.

 ## Using the integrated CLI client